 The Company reported a balance of approximately $4.1 million cash and equivalents as of December 31, 2015.

 The Golden Minerals management team has a proven track record in all areas of mineral resource development, including acquisition and exploration, permitting, construction, ramp-up and optimization of production, commissioning all aspects of operations, mine reclamation and closure.
 Our executive team has held positions with major mining companies throughout the world.

-*Silver equivalents include only silver and gold and are calculated using a ratio of 60:1 gold to silver.
-Resources as per Canadian National Instrument 43-101 ("NI-43-101”) compliant mineral resource estimates dated 29 June 2012 (Velardeña) and 8 June 2012 (El Quevar).
+*Silver equivalents include only silver and gold and are calculated using a ratio of 70:1 gold to silver.
+Resources as per Canadian National Instrument 43-101 ("NI-43-101") Technical Reports dated June 2012 (Velardeņa and El Quevar) and April 2015 (Santa Maria).
 Figures exclude the San Diego joint venture property.
 See "Resources and 43-101 Reports" page for complete details.